 At Moon Farms Country Market, we strive to provide you with the sweetest, juiciest, and finest strawberries in the Athens area.
-Yearly, we plant over 25,000 plants consisting of two different varieties of strawberries on our farm, Camarosa and Chandler.
-Both of these varieties are well known for their large and flavorful fruit.
+Yearly, we plant over 48,000 plants consisting of many different varieties of strawberries.
+Some of the varieties we plant are Camarosa, Albion, Fronteras, and Ruby June.
+All of these varieties are well known for their large and flavorful fruit.
 We plant our strawberries on raised plastic beds to provide you with the cleanest, easiest to pick, and highest quality berry you can get anywhere.
+Feel free to ask us more about all the varieties we have growing at the farm!

 We take cash or checks only!